Skip to content

 Aegiran Army

 Approximately 24,000 active personnel with approximately 22,000 reserves.
-The Army provides garrison forces for the four remaining federal islands, coastal defense formations, and a small expeditionary brigade available for WDP coalition deployment.
-The Army is the smallest of the three combat services, reflecting the republic's primarily-naval strategic posture.
+The Army provides garrison forces for the four remaining federal islands, coastal defense formations integrated with the Stolos's Coastal Defense Command, and a small expeditionary brigade available for WDP coalition deployment.
+The Army is the smallest of the three combat services, reflecting the republic's primarily-naval strategic posture and the Marines' assumption of the principal land-combat role.

 See Aegiran Army.